EngineerAnishSharma/AnishSharma-GDSC-AppDev_Task/README.md

 ## Overview

-This is a simple authentication app built using [insert programming language/framework here] and connected to an SQLite database.
+This is a simple authentication app built using java and connected to an SQLite database.
 It allows users to register for an account, log in, and access protected resources.

 ## Features